- Law and society

 Before assuming her professorship at Princeton, she was a postdoctoral fellow in the Society of Fellows and Department of Anthropology at the University of Chicago, where she taught the "Common Core" curriculum in the Division of the Social Sciences.

-Professor Larson is finishing a book titled Incalculable Bodies: Islam, Reproduction and the Limits of Secularism in Morocco.
-This book examines changing modes of bodily autonomy under colonial and postcolonial governance through a case study of a centuries-old, yet still thriving, indigenous, Islamic reproductive and kinship paradigm known as "the sleeping baby in the mother's womb."
-She is is also at work on a second book titled The Gendered Subject of Violence: An Historical Anthropology of "Violence Against Women," a history and ethnography of changing forms of political agency in relation to sexual violence in postcolonial North Africa and beyond.
+Professor Larson is finishing a book titled Incalculable Life: Reproduction, Kinship and the Biopolitics of Solidarity in Morocco.
+Engaged with early-to-mid twentieth-century European social and medical theories about the role of calculability and human calculation in producing knowledge, Incalculable Life shows how European secular colonial ideas of calculability underlie the postcolonial governance of reproduction and reproductive female bodies in contemporary Morocco.
+The ethnography is told through a case study of "the sleeping baby in the mother's womb," a centuries-old, yet still thriving, indigenous, Islamic reproduction and kinship paradigm that challenges the gender politics of governance aimed towards reproducing calculable life.
+She is also at work on a second book titled The Gendered Subject of Violence: An Historical Anthropology of "Violence Against Women," a history and ethnography of changing forms of agency in relation to sexual violence, carceral culture and restorative justice in postcolonial North Africa and beyond.

 Her work has appeared in several publications, including Islam, Law and Identity, an edited volume that uses cases studies from the around the world to examine the relationship between religion, law, human rights and modernity.
 She has also written about historical forms of evidence and reasoning used in law to make claims about gender and kinship.